openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `key_storage_type` : OPTIONAL.
 Case sensitive string that asserts the key storage component of the keys attested in the `attested_keys` parameter.
 This specification defines initial values in (#keyattestation-keytypes).
   * `user_authentication` : OPTIONAL.
 Array of case sensitive strings that assert the authentication methods allowed to access the private keys from the `attested_keys` parameter.
 This specification defines initial values in (#keyattestation-auth).
   * `apr` : OPTIONAL.
 Array of case sensitive strings that assert attested resistance to specified attack potentials for the given keys.
 The string values contain URNs that identify the given attack potentials.
   * `nonce`: OPTIONAL.
-String that represents a nonce provided by the Issuer to proof that a key attestation was freshly generated.
+String that represents a nonce provided by the Issuer to prove that a key attestation was freshly generated.
   * `status`: OPTIONAL.
 JSON Object representing the supported revocation check mechanisms, such as the one defined in [@!I-D.ietf-oauth-status-list]

 The Credential Issuer MUST validate that the JWT used as a proof is actually signed by a key identified in the JOSE Header.